In order to achieve a multidisciplinary experience and achieve surgical technical excellence, the proposed schedule for your training is:

 - Enhance your ability to recognize endocrine pathology and cytology limitations of distinguishing benign from malignant

 - Interpret technology — immunostains, RET proto-oncogene, DNA ploidy, reverse transcription-polymerase chain reaction (RT-PCR), gene profiling and implications for proteonomics

 - Learn and develop skills in vocal cord examination, using indirect laryngoscopy and flexible scope

 - Gain experience in nuclear medicine technologies, such as Sestamibi, PET scan, metaiodobenzylguanidine (MIBG), radioactive iodine (RAI) treatments

 This experience includes extramural consultations, didactic lectures, one-on-one teaching of histopathology and rotations through our cytology and frozen section lab.

 You participate in regular didactic programs as an integral part of this fellowship.
 Such opportunities include:

 - Noon endocrinology conferences

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation; and then meet accordingly with the program director quarterly to review these evaluations.
-In addition, you regularly evaluate the faculty to ensure your educational goals are being met.
+To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Comprehensive Endocrine Surgery Fellowship.
+You are formally evaluated by supervising faculty members after each clinical rotation and meet with the program director to review these evaluations.
+In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.